Elliot-codling/PiEngine/README.md

 - properties_text.reload_text requires self, it does not return a value instead changing texture with self.texture

+- objectname parameter in mouse() class has been renamed to objectId
 - boxName parameter in mouse() class has been renamed to objectName

 - window.writeDebug_file() has been removed